 It depends.
-While it’s true that every move counts in today’s job market – and that numerous executives have leveraged a professionally written resume to make their mark – there are cases where you’ll be able to rely on a self-written document.
+While it’s true that every impression counts in today’s job market – and that many executives turn to a professional resume writer, there are cases where you’ll be able to rely on a self-written document.

-Here are 5 considerations to weigh when deciding to use the services of an executive resume writer – plus reasons you may be able to go it alone:
+Weigh these 5 considerations when deciding to use the services of an executive resume writer or go it alone:

-If you’re a naturally expressive writer who rarely looks to others’ work as a template for your own presentations, then you may be able to compose a detailed, achievement-rich story of your background needed to capture interest at an executive level.
+If you’re a naturally expressive writer, you might be able to compose the detailed, achievement-rich story of your background needed to capture interest at an executive level.

 However, if you dread writing in detail about most subjects – and you haven’t kept up on the latest trends in executive resume writing, then it’s time to consider bringing in an expert.